Welcome to today's edition of the Rush 24-7 podcast.

 That was the original purpose.

-I think in Ruth Buzzy Ginsburg's case, when she says that she thinks Roe was uh about uh population growth, particularly growth in populations who don't want to have too many of she probably think about aborting conservatives.
+I think in Ruth Buzzy Ginsburg's case, when she says that she thinks Roe was about Population growth, particularly growth in populations who don't want to have too many of.

-But the problem with that is it's a liberals that are aborting each other or themselves, uh their future generations.
+But the problem with that is it's the liberals that are aborting each other or themselves, their future generations.

 Now, what's astounding about this is that a matriarch of modern liberalism was candid about the underlying objective of the abortion movement.